 This area is an important site for black-headed gulls, cormorants and other seabirds which come to forage for food.

 This recommended Marine Conservation Zone is under consideration for the second tranche of MCZs.

-Defra have indicated that this site is now under consideration for tranche two and will potentially be included in the formal consultation at the beginning of 2015.
-Defra will now working to verify the evidence base for this site and will be looking to engage with stakeholders on both a local and national level to refine information about the site.
 This site contains seagrass beds, which act as a nursery for juvenile fish and provide shelter for other species.
 They also provide an important food source for wintering waterfowl.
-This site has been identified as being at high risk of damage and degradation by Natural England and the Joint Nature Conservation Committee due to the presence of highly sensitive features within the site.
+This site has been identified as being at high risk of damage and degradation by Natural England and the Joint Nature Conservation Committee due to the presence of highly sensitive Features within the site.

 Dive video of this site